opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

     Note that candidates on the same ticket are not necessarily affiliated with the same political party.

 Write-in
-    A vote in a contest wherein the voter explicitly names a preferred selection for an election contest, rather than choosing from among the predetermined selections listed on the ballot.
+    A vote in a contest wherein the voter explicitly names a preferred option for an election contest, rather than choosing from among the predetermined options listed on the ballot.

 Rationale